 Do you own residential or commercial rental real estate?
 The Tax Cuts and Jobs Act (TCJA) brings several important changes that owners of rental properties should understand.
 Read this guide to understand how rental property improvements depreciation, bonus depreciation for rental property and rental loss deduction can affect your finances.

 In general, rental property owners will enjoy lower ordinary income tax rates and other favorable changes to the tax brackets for 2018 through 2025.
 In addition, the new tax law retains the existing tax rates for long-term capital gains.
-(See “Close-Up on Tax Rates” in the right-hand box.)

 For 2018 and beyond, the TCJA establishes a new deduction based on a noncorporate owner’s qualified business income (QBI) from a pass-through business entity — meaning a sole proprietorship, a limited liability company (LLC) treated as a sole proprietorship for tax purposes, a partnership, an LLC treated as a partnership for tax purposes, or an S corporation.
 The deduction generally equals 20% of QBI, subject to restrictions that can apply at higher income levels.

 While it isn’t entirely clear at this point, the new QBI deduction is apparently available to offset net income from a profitable rental real estate activity that you own through a pass-through entity.
 The unanswered question is: Does rental real estate activity count as a business for purposes of the QBI deduction?
-According to one definition, a real property business includes any real property rental, development, redevelopment, construction, reconstruction, acquisition, conversion, operation, management, leasing or brokerage business.
+According to one definition, a real property business includes any real property rental, development, redevelopment, construction, reconstruction, acquisition, conversion, operation, management, leasing, or brokerage business.

 For qualifying property placed in service in tax years beginning after December 31, 2017, the TCJA increases the maximum Section 179 deduction to $1 million (up from $510,000 for tax years beginning in 2017).
 Sec.
 179 allows you to deduct the entire cost of eligible property in the first year it is placed into service.